USFWS/secas/_posts/2022-12-20-the-Southeast-Blueprint-Explorer-Now-with-more-to-explore.md

 Pixel mode allows you to discover what's driving the Blueprint priorities within the smallest unit of the analysis: a 30 m x 30 m pixel.
 All the Blueprint datasets are rasters, a spatial data format that represents the landscape as a grid of tiny, equally sized squares.
 Each of those squares is a pixel.
 The smaller the pixel, the finer the resolution of the data.
 A 30 m x 30 m pixel like those used in the Blueprint data is a bit less than 0.25 acres in size.

-When you first visit the Blueprint Explorer, you'll still start in the familiar "summary data" mode by default, which allows you to select a 12-digit HUC subwatershed in the inland environment or outer contentinal shelf lease block in the marine environment and view summarized Blueprint information for that area.
+When you first visit the Blueprint Explorer, you'll still start in the familiar "summary data" mode by default, which allows you to select a 12-digit HUC subwatershed in the inland environment or outer continental shelf lease block in the marine environment and view summarized Blueprint information for that area.
 Now, there's a new toggle at the top that allows you to switch to "pixel data".<!--more-->

 <figure>
   <img src="{{site.baseurl}}/images/PixelDatatoggle.png" alt="Screenshot of the viewer with a red arrow pointing to the pixel data toggle button to switch modes."/>